Global Health Respiratory Network (GHRN)

 The GHRN aims to address the relatively low attention levels that respiratory disorders receive, despite being responsible for one in five deaths worldwide.
 Asthma, for example causes 1000 deaths per day yet only half the world’s countries collect asthma data.
 COPD also receives the lower levels of research funding that non-communicable diseases receive, particularly in low and middle income countries.
 The GHRN aims to change funders' approach to both communicable and non-communicable respiratory research, working together rather than in competition with each other.

 The GHRN brings those working in public health, prevention, primary, secondary and palliative care research together, looking at respiratory health through a system-wide lens to – most importantly – lead to improvements in the respiratory health of the world’s poorest people.

-The GHRN is completing its first year.
-In this time the Network has identified gaps and opportunities in the current project activities, built data collaboration, benefited from cross-site training and agreed and acted on priorities, with 13 Deliverables achieved for the first year.
+The GHRN has now run for over 5 years.
+In this time the Network has identified gaps and opportunities in the current project activities, built data collaboration, benefited from cross-site training and agreed and acted on priorities.
+We have come together as one voice to look at ways of improving how projects and funds are managed and have shared a rich variety of experiences.
+We continue to learn from each other as we move into a new stage, with some members and partners focusing on publications and some on new projects.
+The impressive list of publications (see below) helps to demonstrate the value of member projects and the extent of the reserach undertaken.
+This list can be downloaded and also searched on in the IPCRG resource tool.
 A full introduction, member and priority list is laid out in the published article ‘The UK’s Global Health Respiratory Network: Improving respiratory health of the world's poorest through research collaborations’